JhonnyJason/secret-manager-crypto-utils-sources/ressources/README.md

 ```

+## Breaking Updates
+From `0.0.x` -> `0.1.0`

+### API Changes
+The API has changed as spelling mistake has been corrected:
+- symetric -> symmetric
+- asymetric -> asymmetric

+### Incompatibility
+Also the asymmetric encryption algorithm has slightly changed, specifically just how the shared secret is calculated.
+The result is that secrets being encrypted with the old version are not decryptable with the newer version and vice-versa.

+To combat this we have included the old style functions as well, which only exist in the hex version:
+- asymmetricEncryptOld(content, publicKeyHex)
+- asymmetricDecryptOld(secrets, privateKeyHex)

 ## Hex FTW
 For good reasons all encrypted contents, signatures and keys are stored in hex strings.
 This appears to be the most superior way of how to universally transfer byte information.

 The big wins of hex in readability and processability beats out the "downside" of being 2x the size.

-### Performance is more important?
+## Performance is more important?
-Don't worry, we also have the versions using bytes, buffers, and specifically Uint8Arrays.
+We also have the versions using bytes, buffers, and specifically Uint8Arrays.
 To skip all the conversions back and forth.
 Use the Uint8Arrays in your code and use the byte-versions then.

-This is the reason why we have for each function the functionHex version and the functionBytes version.
+We have for each function the `functionHex` version and the `functionBytes` version.
-Because of reasons we assigned the standard function without the postfix to be the hex version.
+Because of reasons we assigned the standard `function` without the postfix to be the hex version.

-The reason is simply: The person who wants to skip the explicit version is more likely the be the one who needs the enhancanced readability later. ;-)
+*The reason is simply: The person who wants to skip the explicit version is more likely the be the one who needs the enhancanced readability later. ;-)*

 ## Encryption